monkeybars/monkeybars-core/README.markdown

   - Gem which includes a project generator, ideal for new projects
   - Jar file for integration into existing Java applications

+The most current gem can be installed from `gems.neurogami.com`

+    sudo gem sources -a http://gems.neurogami.com

+or

+    sudo gem i monkeybars ––source http://gems.neurogami.com

 License
 --------
-Monkeybars is licensed under the Ruby licence (as of January 2010); see COPYING.txt.
+Monkeybars is licensed under the Ruby licence (as on January 2010); see COPYING.txt.

 Attribution
 ---------